wp-media/imagify-plugin/readme.txt

 There are three image compression levels available - Normal, Aggressive and Ultra.

 Normal compression is a "lossless" image optimization.
-This means there is no loss of image quality.
+This means there is no loss of image quality after compression.

 Aggressive and Ultra compression are more powerful, so the picture quality will be somewhat reduced.
-The weight of the image will be much less.
+The weight of the compressed image will be much less.

-We recommend Aggressive as the best balanced level that reduces the size but does not affect the quality.
+We recommend Aggressive as the best balanced level that reduces the size of the image but does not affect the quality.

 It would be best, however, to test the 3 levels of compression on a smaller amount of images and see how it affects the quality of your image.
-Once you see which one suits your needs, you can easily run the others via Bulk optimization or Media Library page.
+Once you see which compression level suits your needs, you can easily run the others via Bulk optimization or Media Library page.

 =How does the optimization process work?=

 The image optimization process is performed on our servers.
 Once done, Imagify returns the optimized image to your server.
-We do not edit images’ titles or any other information, so there is nothing further to be done on your end.
+We do not edit images’ titles or any other information, so there is nothing further to be done on your end than to compress images.
 Your original images will be moved to a dedicated backup folder (just make sure to keep the Backup option active in Imagify settings).

 =How long are images stored by Imagify?=

-Once your images have been optimized via the WP plugin, they stay on your end forever (even if you delete the Imagify account).
+Once your images have been optimized via the WP plugin, compressed images stay on your end forever (even if you delete the Imagify account).

-During the optimization process, images sent via the API or WordPress plugin are stored for one hour on our server (they are already sent back to your site and stay there safely).
+During the optimization process, compressed images sent via the API or WordPress plugin are stored for one hour on our server (they are already sent back to your site and stay there safely).

-Using the online application, images are stored for 24 hours (with a free account) and for unlimited time if you have a paid subscription.
+Using the online application, compressed images are stored for 24 hours (with a free account) and for unlimited time if you have a paid subscription.

 =Can I restore images after compression?=